vantage-sh/handbook.vantage.sh/docs/aws/services/cloudfront-pricing.md

 ## CloudFront Versus Cloudflare

 Cloudflare[^whynoothervendors] is an edge network that offers a number of different performance, availability and security services.
 One of those services is an edge caching service that offer effectively the same service as Amazon CloudFront.
 The most important distinction between CloudFront and Cloudflare is not a technical differentiation but a business model differentiation.
-CloudFront utilizes a metered pricing model whereby you pay based on the amount of traffic that is served via the CloudFront service.[^cloudfrontpricing] Cloudflare, on the otherhand, offers flat-rate pricing for its service without any bandwidth caps.[^cloudflaretos]
+CloudFront utilizes a metered pricing model whereby you pay based on the amount of traffic that is served via the CloudFront service.[^cloudfrontpricing] Cloudflare, on the other hand, offers flat-rate pricing for its service without any bandwidth caps.[^cloudflaretos]

 What this means is that as a customer of [Cloudflare's Business plan](https://www.cloudflare.com/plans/business/), you can pay $200 per month and delivery unlimited traffic via the Cloudflare CDN.
 Seems too good to be true?
 Feel free to browse the official Cloudflare community where this question is [asked](https://community.cloudflare.com/t/to-support-about-cdn-plan/166219) and [answered](https://community.cloudflare.com/t/cloudflare-doesnt-mention-in-plans-that-how-much-monthly-bandwidth-will-provides/161097) multiple times.